reza-mirjahanian/aurory-backend/README.md

 #### Todo:
 - 💡 End-to-end
 - 💡 Follow the SOLID rules.
 For example, write an interface for the rating system.
-- 💡 Caching with redis
+- 💡 Caching with Redis
 - 💡 More API endpoint
 - 💡 Include API versioning,
 - 💡 rate-limiting,